Olezoa

-Olezoa is a neighborhood of the city of Yaoundé, capital of Cameroon, located in the district of Yaoundé 3.
+Olezoa is a neighbourhood of the city of Yaoundé, the capital of Cameroon, located in the district of Yaoundé 3.

 History

 Olezoa means "Shrub for elephants".
 Originally it was called Elig Omgba Alima Kie "former stronghold of omgba Alima Kie", a Mvog Atemengue.
 It was common to Emveng and Mvog Atemengue.
 For others, it means "the rice of zogo" in reference to the superior chief manguissa who was a rice farmer and was chosen by the colonial administration to experiment with rice cultivation.

 Geography

-Olezoa is a neighborhood located in the south of the city of Yaoundé.
-It is bordered to the north by the Elig Belibi neighborhood, to the south by Dakar and Mvolyé, and to the east by Mvog Atangana Mbala and Ndamvud.
+Olezoa is a neighbourhood located in the south of the city of Yaoundé.
+It is bordered to the north by the Elig Belibi neighbourhood, to the south by Dakar and Mvolyé, and to the east by Mvog Atangana Mbala and Ndamvud.
 It is also commonly known as "l'ile de France".
 It is the hydronym of a 5 km long stream that takes its source behind the amphitheater 700 of the University of Yaoundé 1 Ngoa Ekelle, a tributary of the right bank of the Mfundi River.